microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#1032 - Elevation Quality of Life Improvements.md

 Terminal is being invoked on behalf of the client app launching, instead of the Terminal invoking the client application.

+**2021-08-17 edit**: Now that "defterm" has shipped, we're a little more aware of some of the limitations with packaged COM and elevation boundaries.
+Defterm cannot be used with elevated processes _at all_ currently (see [#10276]).
+When an elevated commandline application is launched, it will always just appear in `conhost.exe`.
+Furthermore, An unelevated peasant can't communicate with an elevated monarch so we can't toss the connection to the elevated monarch and have them handle it.

+The simplest solution here is to just _always_ ignore the `elevate` property for incoming defterm connections.
+This is not an ideal solution, and one that we're willing to revisit if/when [#10276] is ever fixed.

 ### Elevation on OneCore SKUs

 This spec proposes using `ShellExecute` to elevate the Terminal window.
 However,